 Vienna’s MAK museum enjoys the full title of the Austrian Museum of Applied Arts / Contemporary Art.
 Design is a huge component of that description, with a Design Lab permanent exhibition, for example, and areas dedicated to the Wiener Werkstätte.

 For the record, the MAK is one of my favourite museums; their exhibitions usually delight and inform in equal measure.
 So consider a double dose of design inspiration by visiting Blickfang and then the actual MAK museum.

 Dates, tickets & tips

 The 2024 Blickfang is all set to take place from November 8th to 10th.

 Opening times last time out were:

 Find details, tickets (and ticket info) on the official website, once available.

 How to get to Blickfang

-Simply follow the travel tips at the bottom of the MAK page.
-It’s a particularly central location on the Ringstrasse that forms the edge of Vienna’s old town centre.
-The nearest subway and tram stations (Stubentor) are opposite the main MAK museum entrance.
+Simply follow the travel tips at the bottom of the MAK overview.
+It’s a particularly central location on the Ringstrassen that form the edge of Vienna’s old town centre.
+The nearest subway and tram stations (Stubentor) are right opposite the main MAK museum entrance.